 Private Family Collections since 1970’s.

-Acquired by London based Art Gallery at Christie’s, London, 2nd December 1991.
+Acquired by London based Art Gallery from the above sale.

 With current owner since 1998.

-Displayed at the Society of Antiquaries of London, 1901.
+“Proceedings of the Society of Antiquaries of London”, Burlington House London, 23rd November 1899 to 20th June 1901.

 Antiquities, Christie’s, London, 2nd December 1991, Lot 175.